 Embrace the Power of Mentorship

-Dr. K's role as a mentor figure highlights the importance of guidance and support.
-Seek out mentors who can offer advice, share their experiences, and help you navigate your own challenges.
+Dr. Consider this: seek out mentors who can offer advice, share their experiences, and help you deal with your own challenges.
+K's role as a mentor figure highlights the importance of guidance and support.
 Likewise, consider becoming a mentor to someone who could benefit from your wisdom and expertise.

 Look for opportunities to mentor younger colleagues at work, volunteer as a tutor for students, or simply offer guidance to friends and family members who are seeking advice.
 Sharing your knowledge and experiences can be incredibly rewarding and can have a profound impact on the lives of others.